 What kind of fake stream scams should you watch out for?

-There are three main types of fake stream scams that you should keep on your radar.
+There are four main types of fake stream scams that you should keep on your radar.

 While playlisting is an excellent opportunity to access new audiences and get your music heard, you should never directly pay money to get on a playlist.